PitHerm/esphome-externalcomponents/README.md

 IMPORTANT: The inverter MUST be configured with (Modbus) address set to 1 !

+You can try if my solutions work for you, it works stabil for the above mentioned system.

 # s5_gr3p15kww3

-A sniffing component dokumentation: Docs/s5_gr3p15kww3 tests Tests/s5_gr3p15kww3
+A sniffing component

-You can try if my solutions work for you, it works stabil for the above mentioned system.
+dokumentation: Docs/s5_gr3p15kww3

+tests: Tests/s5_gr3p15kww3